 We expect to incur additional general and administrative expenses to support our growth as well as our transition to being a publicly traded company.
 Excluding the impact of equity and cash settled stock-based compensation expense, we expect that general and administrative expenses will increase in absolute dollars in future periods.
 Our general and administrative expenses may fluctuate as a percentage of our revenue from period to period due to the timing and extent of these expenses.

 Other non-operating income (expense), net

-Other non-operating income (expense), net consists of other non-operating gains or losses, including those related to changes in the fair value of our distribution liability related to our tax sharing agreement with SAP, interest income, and foreign currency transaction gains and losses.
+Other non-operating income (expense), net consists of other non-operating gains or losses, including those related to interest income and foreign currency transaction gains and losses.

 Provision for income taxes